 It’s important to eat well and stay hydrated during cancer treatments.
 However, as many cancer patients know, one of the side effects of cancer treatment is a loss of appetite.
-These effects can be severe, with nausea and vomiting, or they can result from changes in the way food tastes […]
+These effects can be severe, with nausea and vomiting, or more mild, with changes in the way food tastes and […]

-Ovarian cancer is the fifth leading cause of cancer death in women in the United States per the American Cancer Society’s estimate for 2020 accounting for 1 in 20 cancer-related deaths.
-Barriers to Early Diagnosis The ovaries are two small organs located near the uterus.
-Unlike cervical cancer, which is detected […]
+Ovarian cancer is the fifth leading cause of cancer death in women in the United States.
+It also accounts for 1 in 20 cancer-related deaths.
+Women who have it are usually diagnosed between the ages of 55 and 64.
+Barriers to Early Diagnosis The ovaries are two small organs located near […]